cstarcher/pysaf/README.md

 There is a binary (.exe) file for Windows.

+To install, open the pysaf_win.dmg file.
+You will receive an error.
+Select yes and follow the instructions.

 ##### OS X

-There is a binary ([pysaf_osx.dmg](https://texastechuniversity-my.sharepoint.com/personal/christopher_starcher_ttu_edu/_layouts/15/guestaccess.aspx?guestaccesstoken=xtCahOezLbJP0JZxz29EsjrqzPsAXCpYsIkzPJfSnsM%3d&docid=0d8680d6eef3d4f519b3e1081b7fd7cd2)) file for OS X.
+There is a binary ([pysaf_osx.dmg](https://texastechuniversity-my.sharepoint.com/personal/christopher_starcher_ttu_edu/_layouts/15/guestaccess.aspx?guestaccesstoken=xtCahOezLbJP0JZxz29EsjrqzPsAXCpYsIkzPJfSnsM%3d&docid=0d8680d6eef3d4f519b3e1081b7fd7cd2)) file available for OS X.

+To install, open the pysaf_osx.dmg file and copy the application to your Applications folder.

 ##### Linux